act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Failed Example 2

-Same accessible name used for links going to web pages that are similar, but have different information in their content:
+The same accessible name is used for two links going to web pages that are similar, but have different information in their content.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/about/contact.html">Contact us</a>